 Let’s start by looking at the basic premise of what a calorie is, and how counting calories has seemlessly become engrained into our understanding, or lack thereof, of nutrition.

-The law of thermodynamics and calorie counting
+The law of thermodynamics and calories

 My statements do not contradict the first law of thermodynamics: